-Sure it’s easier to use chicken broth cubes, but try this: Boil chicken bones (or beef bones), add a bit of seasoning, herbs and spices.
+Sure it’s easier to use chicken broth or seasonings cubes, but try this: use our recipes (see list below) to make your own!.
 Pour the liquid in an ice cube tray and refrigerate.
 It is healthier and much cheaper.
-Learn how to prepare your favorite dishes and prepare them at home.
-Leave eating out for special occasions.
+Save money on food by learning how to prepare your favorite dishes and prepare them at home.
+Cooking at home is essential when on a budget: Leave eating out for special occasions!

 5. Eat healthy

-Funny enough the most expensive foods usually are the ones the doctors warn us about.
-Fruits and vegetables fill you up, are more nutritious and are generally cheaper than processed foods.
-Instead of a snack, why not eat an orange, or a slice of pineapple (or whatever fruits you have available)?
-This is even more important when feeding your children.
-Serve smaller portions, your waist will thank you.
-Cut on fat by adding less oil and butter to your meals.
+Funny enough, the most expensive foods usually are the ones the doctors warn us about.
+Vegetables, good fats and protein fill you up, are more nutritious and are generally cheaper than processed foods.
+Instead of a snack in a bag, why not eat an orange, or a slice of pineapple, or a slice of cheese, or a small portions of whatever leftovers you have?

 Add years to your calendar and $ to your pockets.